jengelhorn/AS-MOA/README.md

 - expects [genotype].B73.hallifted.all.bed file in inDIR
 - expects a genome file size for a diploid genome in the form CHROM LENGTH for each Chromosome, where the two parental chromosomes are named B73-[chromosomename] and [genotype]-[chromosomename], chromosomename being the original names used in the hal and bed files in the previous steps
+- outDIR will be created
-- generates an output B73.[genotype].ID.hallifted.all.bed in bed formate XXX
+- generates an output B73.[genotype].ID.hallifted.all.bed and [genotype].B73.ID.hallifted.all.bed in bed formate one with B73 coordinates and paternal position as ChrPat.PositionPat.RefrenceAllele.AlternativeAllele and one with the paternal position and ChrB73.PositionB73.RefrenceAllele.AlternativeAllele

-To do: Verify from server, check if PATH is needed, improve annotation

 ----------------------
+## Generate a file with 1:1 mappable SNPs
+This step is only necessary when working with several hybrids to generate a pan-cistrome.
+When working with one hybrid, the SNP file

 The output of deduplicate_and_translate_hallifted_SNPs.sh can be used to exclude positions that are not 1:1 mappable in at least two lines from the further analysis.
-For this, a list of all 1:1 mappable in two lines is generated:
+For this, a list of all 1:1 mappable positions in two lines is generated:

 for g in [genotype1] [genotype2] ...; do cat B73.${g}.ID.hallifted.all.bed >> all.ID.hallifted.all.bed; done